MatthewDinh419/Settlers_of_Candy/README.md

      * can overlap road
      * Road sometimes says invalid placement but does work (have to restart tbhe button) have to clear Hexagon::prev in error message
-     * Can get to -1 resources through a certain combination of house and mansion

 ## Possible Features:
-    * Put a number representing which player id owns that building
     * Development Cards